oktadev/okta-blog/_source/_posts/2022-06-17-react-firebase-serverless.md

 Select **Use an existing project** and select your `okta-firebase-{ID}` project

-After a moment, you'll see prompts to set up Functions.
-Select the following options
+After a moment, you'll see prompts to set up Firebase functions.
+Select the following options:
  1. Language - **Javascript**
  2. EsLint - **No** (You should use this in production-ready applications.)
  3. When prompted to install dependencies say **Yes**